 This implementation has comparable performance to the \texttt{Fortran} version and allows easy integration with a range of optimisation algorithms, machine learning frameworks, and neural network implementations.
-This implementation also interfaces with \texttt{python}, allowing packages such as the Atomic Simulation Environment (ASE)~\cite{ase-paper} and \texttt{phonopy}~\cite{Phonopy} to use the EDDPs.
+It also interfaces with \texttt{python}, allowing packages such as the Atomic Simulation Environment (ASE)~\cite{ase-paper} and \texttt{phonopy}~\cite{Phonopy} to use the EDDPs.

 High-performance computing (HPC) clusters with queueing systems are supported using the \texttt{ddp-batch} package, available separately on GitHub~\cite{ddp-scripts-github}. \texttt{chain-batch} is based on \texttt{chain}, and takes the same command line arguments, but instead of launching the various steps in the training process directly using \texttt{ssh}, it submits them as job scripts to the HPC queueing system.
 Users are able to specify the scheduler options separately for each of these jobs in a \texttt{.schedopt} file, allowing for the available compute resources and architectures to be employed optimally. \texttt{chain-batch} monitors the status of the HPC jobs and only progresses once the required number of calculations has been completed.
 If the job is interrupted by wallclock time limitations before then, it is automatically resubmitted. \texttt{chain-batch} is transferable to different HPC systems; so far, it has successfully been used on the SGE-based Thomas cluster hosted at University College London, as well as the Slurm-based Cambridge Service for Data-Driven Discovery (CSD3) and the UK National Supercomputing Service ARCHER2.